NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 5. **Shopping list page**: Displays all ingredients added to cart and the estimated total cost.
 a. ‘-’ button on each ingredient: allows the user to remove ingredients from the shopping list.
 b. ‘+’ button on each ingredient: allows the user to increase the amount of the ingredient.
-6. **Meal recommendation page**
-a.
-Simple text input field to enter meal request prompt
-b.
-“View meal” appears after entering meal request that will take user to the meal page

 7. Profile page (tentative)
 8. Login/logout